On the single versus the repetitive Penrose process in a Kerr black hole

-We have revisited the Penrose process basics and shown that it remains a remarkably simple method to probe the Kerr BH rotational energy extraction.
+We have revisited the {linear} Penrose process basics and shown that, {in the case $a/M=1$}, it remains a remarkably simple method to probe the Kerr BH rotational energy extraction.
 We perform this process at three radii within the ergosphere, $\hat{r}=1.2$, $\hat{r}=1.5$, and $\hat{r} = 1.9$.
 We overcome previous criticisms toward the original Penrose process, confirming it extracts the expected energy and angular momentum with an efficiency of $14.5\%$ in the single process.

 We have then considered the proposal by \citepalias{Misner:1973prb} of a repetitive Penrose process.
 Since the Penrose process is linear in mass and angular momentum, one may consider performing such an iteration assuming that the energy and angular momentum extracted at each step coincide with those of the first step.
-Under this assumption, one would obtain that the entire rotational energy can be extracted (see Fig.~\ref{figlinear12}).
+Under this assumption, {the entire} rotational energy can be extracted (see Fig.~\ref{figlinear12}).
 However, energy conservation is violated.
-Indeed, the extracted energy should be computed at each step using the new $a/M$ derived from the new trajectories in the Kerr solution.
+Indeed, the extracted energy should be computed at each step using the new $a/M$ derived from the new trajectories in the Kerr solution {given by Eq.(\ref{eq:effpMass})}.
 This introduces a non-linearity in the original Penrose process.
-This path is approached in the accompanying paper \cite{2024arXiv240510459R}, where it is proved that such nonlinearity is equivalent to introducing the BH mass-energy formula \citep{1971PhRvD...4.3552C,1971PhRvL..26.1344H}
+This path is approached in the accompanying paper \cite{2024arXiv240510459R}, where it is proved that such nonlinearities are equivalent to introducing the BH mass-energy formula \citep{1971PhRvD...4.3552C,1971PhRvL..26.1344H}

-relating the BH parameters $M$, $L$, and charge $e$.
-The irreducible mass $M_{\rm irr}$ directly relates to the increasing BH surface area.
-In \cite{2024arXiv240510459R}, the irreversibility of the Penrose process is proved, introducing the highly nonlinear {\it extractable energy}, in addition to the linear {\it extracted energy} discussed in the first part of this paper.
-Crucial will be to compare and contrast in such a new approach the decays at $\hat{r}=1.2$, $\hat{r}=1.5$, $\hat{r}=1.9$ treated here.
-We use the Penrose process as a prototype to infer how the irreducible mass significantly affects the rotational energy extraction processes in self-gravitating systems.\\
+relating the BH parameters {$M$, $L$, and $M_{\rm irr}$}.
+The irreducible mass $M_{\rm irr}$ directly relates to the increasing BH surface {area $S$}.
+In \cite{2024arXiv240510459R}, the irreversibility of the Penrose process is proved, introducing the highly nonlinear {\it extractable energy}, in addition to {the} {\it extracted energy} discussed in the first part of this paper.
+Crucial will be to compare and contrast the decays at $\hat{r}=1.2$, $\hat{r}=1.5$, $\hat{r}=1.9$ {in such a new approach}.
+We use the Penrose process as a prototype to infer how the irreducible mass significantly affects {any} rotational energy extraction process in {pure} self-gravitating systems.